 Private insurance companies administer Medicare Advantage plans and may offer additional benefits.
 The plan provider can advise a person of any extra benefits that may help with back surgery costs.

 Most back surgeries are known as open surgery, meaning there is a long cut called an incision.
-Some procedures can be less invasive, and a person will generally have less pain and shorter recovery times.
+Some procedures can be less invasive, and a person generally has less pain and shorter recovery times.

 There are several reasons a doctor may recommend back surgery.
 These can include:

-• herniated or ruptured disk: The disks cushioning the bones of the spine may become damaged
+• Herniated or ruptured disk: The disks cushioning the spine’s bones may become damaged.

-• degenerative disk disease: Damage to the disks that happens as a person gets older
+• Degenerative disk disease: Damage to the disks as a person ages.

 These conditions can trigger back pain or pain in the legs.
 Leg pain can occur when the nerves are affected.
 When this happens, a doctor may recommend back surgery to relieve the pressure on a nerve.